OzzyCantu/OzzyCantu/README.md

 Heres Some Info About Me:
 I am 13
-I live in Texas (No I am not a cowboy)
+,I live in Texas (No I am not a cowboy)
-I'm Non-binary (So please use They/Them when adressing me!)
+,I'm Non-binary (So please use They/Them when adressing me!)
-Gamer
+,Gamer
-Class of '26
+,Class of '26